mariuskimmina/Blog/content/about.md

 I work as a Software Engineer and focus on automation, infrastructure and security.\
 Officially, my current job title is "DevOps Engineer".
 I am currently working with\
-and learning about AWS and Terraform while also coding in Go.
+and learning about AWS and Terraform while also coding in Go. \
+I enjoy learning about new technologies and experimenting with them as it helps me to stay sharp and get out of my comfort zone.
+One of my favourite quotes is "If you are running the ministry of hammers every problem looks like a nail" which perfectly relates to using the same known technologies for everything.

 # Find me